paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - Codebase feels really messy, in general things feel unstable.
   - First time I tried to run the flops benchmark and meter it, got "WARN:
     Skipping region region*flops_sp-0 for evaluation."
-Which seems to just *keep coming back*.
+Which seems to just *keep coming back\*.
 I thought we had this all worked out after I spent a month working with Tom to figure out stability issues.
   - Any recommendations?

-## Accomplishments

 # 2020-12-09 through 2020-12-16